xiaoyu961031/Fine-tuned-Gemini/Seed-effect/README.md

-## Evaluation of seed effect on the model predictions:
+## Evaluations of seed effect on the model predictions:

 ## fine-tuned models: